Birmingham: Economy

 Birmingham grew to prominence as a centre of manufacturing and engineering.
+The economy of Birmingham is dominated by the service sector, which accounted for 88% of the city's employment in 2012.
+Birmingham is the largest centre in the UK for employment in public administration, education and health; and after Leeds the second-largest centre outside London for employment in financial and other business services.

 The Gun Quarter is a district of the city that was, for many years, a centre of the world's gun-manufacturing industry.
 The first recorded gun maker in Birmingham was in 1630, and locally made muskets were used in the English Civil War.
 The Gun Quarter is an industrial area to the north of the city centre, bounded by Steelhouse Lane, Shadwell Street, and Loveday Street, specialising in the production of military firearms and sporting guns.
 Many buildings in the area are disused but plans are in place for redevelopment including in Shadwell Street and Vesey Street.

-The economy of Birmingham is dominated by the service sector, which accounted for 88% of the city's employment in 2012.
-Birmingham is the largest centre in Great Britain for employment in public administration, education and health; and after Leeds the second-largest centre outside London for employment in financial and other business services.
 The wider metropolitan economy is the second-largest in the United Kingdom with a GDP of $121.1 billion (2014 estimate, PPP).
-Major companies headquartered in Birmingham include the engineering company IMI plc, National Express, Patisserie Valerie, Claire's, and Mitchells & Butlers; including the wider metropolitan area, the city has the largest concentration of major companies outside London and the South East. hosting headquarters for Gymshark and Severn Trent Water.
+Major companies headquartered in Birmingham include the engineering company IMI plc, Mobico Group, Patisserie Valerie, Claire's, and Mitchells & Butlers; including the wider metropolitan area, the city has the largest concentration of major companies outside London and the South East. hosting headquarters for Gymshark and Severn Trent Water.
 With major facilities such as the National Exhibition Centre and International Convention Centre, Birmingham attracts 42% of the UK's total conference and exhibition trade.

 In 2012, manufacturing accounted for 8% of the employment in Birmingham, a figure below the average for the UK as a whole.
 Major industrial plants in the city include Jaguar Land Rover in Castle Bromwich and Cadbury in Bournville, with large local producers also supporting a supply chain of precision-based small manufacturers and craft industries.
 More traditional industries also remain: 40% of the jewellery made in the UK is still produced by the 300 independent manufacturers of the city's Jewellery Quarter, continuing a trade first recorded in Birmingham in 1308.
+In June 2025, Birmingham was declared a World Craft City by the World Crafts Council, because of its continuing jewellery trade.